Loading...

 Gene Expression Data Analysis of Endometriosis

-Project for a bioinformatics course taken at Sapienza.
-The task was to find a list of genes that are differentially expressed between case and control samples and characterise them.
+[Sapienza bioinformatics project] The task was to find a list of genes that are differentially expressed between case and control samples and characterise them.
 I used R to analyse a dataset of endometrium and endometriosis samples from GEO to identify differentially expressed genes which could be used for diagnosis and performed functional enrichment analysis on these genes to investigate the disease's pathogenesis.

 Technology to Advance Treatment of Children With Movement Disorders